 Mozambique Health Insurance

-Health services in Mozambique are provided for by the "Ministerio de Saude" (commonly known as MISAU), translated ministry of health through hospitals, health centres and health posts.
-Mozambique′ s current government sees health as a main priority, and will more likely subtract funds from other important sectors such as education and infrastructure before cutting funds from the health sector.
+Health services in Mozambique are provided for by the "Ministerio de Saude" (commonly known as MISAU or the Ministry of Health) through hospitals, health centers, and health posts.
+Mozambique′ s current government sees health as the main priority, and will more likely subtract funds from other important sectors, such as education and infrastructure, before cutting funds from the health sector.
 It is also quite common in Mozambique that donors give funds to the government for specific health programs and infrastructure.

-The only way to avoid the issues and concerns of any healthcare system in the world is through a quality international health insurance plan.
-These plans give you the flexibility to go to the doctor or hospital of your choice, meaning that no matter where in the world you may be located, from Afghanistan to the United States of America, you will always be able to receive the highest standard of care available.
+The only way to avoid such issues and concerns is by securing a quality international health insurance plan.
+These plans give you the flexibility to go to the doctor or hospital of your choice, meaning that no matter where in the world you may be located, from Asia, through Europe to Africa, you will always be able to receive the highest standard of care available.
 For more information about international health insurance that covers Mozambique, or to receive a free comprehensive international health insurance quote, please contact one of our dedicated advisors today.